 There are a few rules to follow to ensure that your baby will wake up happy once he is old enough.
 Follow these rules from birth or from the time you learn of them.

-• If baby wakes up cranky, he didn’t have a good enough nap
+- If baby wakes up cranky, they didn’t have a good enough nap

 Mom, Not Baby, Decides